matrix674/pokemon-api-ruby/README.md

     POST - /createPokemon

 Create a new pokemon.
 The pokemon name must not already exists.
-The body must contain a JSON object similar like the one returned from /getPokemon
+The body must contain a JSON object similar to the one returned from /getPokemon

     PUT - /updatePokemon/:name

 Updates an existing pokemon.
-The body must contain a JSON object similar like the one returned from /getPokemon with the values that need to be updated
+The body must contain a JSON object similar to the one returned from /getPokemon with the values that need to be updated

     DELETE - /deletePokemon/:name